Jimmy Page is associated with Les Pauls and Telecasters. This rare 1996 version is under review here.

 Gibson Les Paul Jimmy Page Model Review

-There's a story behind this guitar that some may find hard to believe.
+There's a story behind this guitar so here's some in depth info that some may find hard to believe.
 I purchased this guitar in 1996 from Musical Exchanges in Birmingham England and from the outset the guitar sounded awesome - this guitar was used extensively on the Rainy Days Album back in 96, the Live!
 Album and on some tracks from the Blue Moon Album of 1999.

 There was one problem, it kept breaking top E strings.
 The guitar was returned to the supplier and they "fixed it" but within a week the strings were breaking again ( around 10 a week! ).
 The supplier changed the bridge from a brand new guitar and the breakages dropped down to three or four strings a week.... not really good enough because this guitar was used as a main instrument at that time.
 The supplier decided to order a replacement from Gibson and in the meantime loaned me the one that the bridge had come from.
 This guitar did not break strings but it had been extensively misused and had multitudes of lacquer cracks - common on Gibson guitars.